cloudflare/cloudflare-docs/products/warp-client/src/content/teams/index.md

 ---
 order: 4
+hidden: true
 ---

 # Teams deployment

 ## Getting started
-Deploying the Cloudflare WARP client to support your Cloudflare for Teams configuration supports manual installs, simple deployment scripts, or advanced enterprise management tools, such as Microsoft Intune or Jamf.
+Deploying the Cloudflare WARP Client to support your Cloudflare for Teams configuration supports manual installs, simple deployment scripts, or advanced enterprise management tools, such as Microsoft Intune or Jamf.

 ### If you already have Cloudflare for Teams configured
 Already have Cloudflare for Teams configured and want to dive right in?
 Before you start, make sure you have: